 As with many of the questions in this article, the real goal is to better understand your prospect and how you can frame your pitch to make it as relevant as possible.
 Being able to relate exactly how your offering could impact their primary metrics is incredibly powerful.

 8. What is your ideal scenario?

 Any time we buy something, we have an expectation of the item or service we’re purchasing.
 Not only do we have an expectation of how the product or service works, but we also probably have an expectation of the buying process, too.

 By asking about an ideal scenario, what you’re really finding out is what the prospect’s expectations are.
 If you’re selling software, they may expect your team to help set up integrations.
 They may also have an expectation of how long the software implementation takes.

 No matter the case, it’s good to understand what those expectations are upfront.
 That way you can plan for them beforehand.
 Remember, the sales process doesn’t end when a prospect signs the deal.

 9. Are there any potential roadblocks?

-Learning about your prospect and their needs is an integral part of the sales process.
+Learning about your prospect and their needs is integral to the sales process.
 One of the best ways to do that is by asking thoughtful questions to your prospect.
-Though there’s no perfect set of questions you can ask, the ones mentioned above should be a good place to start.
+Though there are any number of questions you can ask, the ones mentioned above should be a good place to start.